zyllt/bank-transaction-demo/README.md

 - Implements caching to improve read performance
 - Pagination for efficient retrieval of large datasets
 - Proper exception handling for robustness

-## Future Improvements

-- Add authentication and authorization
-- Implement persistent storage with a database
-- Add more comprehensive logging
-- Implement rate limiting
-- Add API documentation with Swagger/OpenAPI